nicktrimborn/4/exercises/08/questions.md

 ## 9. Using the information in [scripts/README.txt](scripts/README.txt), try to tune the RT-system to overcome the limits described in the previous question

 ## 10. What is the goal of this exercise?
 What did you accomplish?
+* The goal is to benchmark the IRQ handling latency of the developed LKM module
+* compare the differences between the regular Linux environment and this Real-Time solution
+* analyse the effect on average and maximum latencies between the regular Linux environment and the Real-Time solution
+* analyse the effect on average and maximum latencies when modifying the IRQ handler thread priority and scheduled CPU time.

 ## 11. Feedback (what was difficult? what was easy? how would you improve it?)
+* tasks were relatively straight forward.
+Disabling the ack was step was quite ambiguous